Thermodynamic temperature: Diffusion of thermal energy: entropy, phonons, and mobile conduction electrons

 However, a bullet accelerates faster than a rifle given an equal force.
 Since kinetic energy increases as the square of velocity, nearly all the kinetic energy goes into the bullet, not the rifle, even though both experience the same force from the expanding propellant gases.
 In the same manner, because they are much less massive, thermal energy is readily borne by mobile conduction electrons.
-Additionally, because they're delocalized and very fast, kinetic thermal energy conducts extremely quickly through metals with abundant conduction electrons.
+Additionally, because they are delocalized and very fast, kinetic thermal energy conducts extremely quickly through metals with abundant conduction electrons.